 Second, if you are just starting to learn to sew, you wouldn’t need hundreds of different stitch patterns.
 You need to focus on joining fabric, pattern matching and such.
 In fact, the vast majority of sewing is done with the basic straight stitch.

 Third is the price.
 The best beginner sewing machine would be one with a reasonable price tag.
 Sewing isn’t for everyone.
 I’m not trying to put you off, it’s just a fact.
 Not everybody has the time, or the patience for sewing.
-There are sewing machines out there that, although they are lovely machines, can cost several thousand.
-The Brother Innov-is I with a current price of £5,999 for example.
+There are sewing machines out there that, although they are lovely machines, can cost in the thousands.
+The Janome 8200QCP with a current price of £1749 for example.
 Imagine you spent just one sixth of that on a sewing machine, then decided that sewing wasn’t for you.

 So what would be the Best beginner sewing machine?